 Can I use brown rice flour instead of white rice flour?
 I haven’t tried it with brown rice flour and do not recommend it.

 Can I refrigerate or freeze the puff pastry sheets until needed?
 I recommend rolling out the dough right before using it.
-Store the ball of dough in your fridge, then roll it out right before you’re ready to make your recipe.
-I do not recommend freezing the dough.
-It will be hard to roll out.
-If you do freeze the dough, allow it to defrost in your fridge for 24 hours before handling.
+Store the ball of dough in your fridge, then roll it out before you’re ready to make your recipe.
+If freezing the dough, lightly flour it so it doesn’t stick to itself.
+Before using it, thaw it to room temperature.

 Puff Pastry Recipes